Prevent tails-installer in Debian from migrating to stable

 So this should happen right after the full freeze.

 Putting target version 2.9, but this is just so that I'll remember around when I need to do this.

-#1 Updated by u almost 3 years ago
+#1 Updated by u about 3 years ago

 Here is a text for the email which needs to be sent earliest on february 5th 2017.